Prot: 5g, Carbs: 4g, Fat: 5g, Cal: 84

 It’s #pumpkineverything season!
 And this Pumpkin Cheesecake Protein Mousse will not disappoint!
 A filling, indulgent protein treat to satisfy your pumpkin cravings.
 And there’s no baking required!

 The Vitamin Shoppe’s True Athlete vanilla whey protein powder is my go-to protein for cheesecake recipes because of its creamy vanilla flavor, and I’ve used that here.
 I’ve also used Cinnamon Ips egg-white protein chips as a crumbled crust and garnish.
 Delicious, and easy!
-The Vitamin Shoppe was kind enough to send those products over for me to work with.
-Thanks, Vitamin Shoppe!

 This recipe makes 10 small servings, and each is just enough for a protein pumpkin dessert!
 I’ve piped them into shot glasses using a ziplock bag (see this video for the method: youtu.be/qNixfIaz3rU).
 If you don’t have shot glasses, you can make individual servings in these little party cups.